 (from left to right) Alma O'Donnell, Ruth Pilcher, Aislinn McCabe

 The Centre for Neo-Latin Studies hosts a week-long Summer School in Spoken Latin that is open to members of the general public.
-In 2017, the course will run from 6-12 June.

 The course involves complete immersion in Latin for seven days.
 Anyone who has completed a basic course in Latin grammar is welcome to participate.
-The Schola Latina is particularly targeted at those who have limited prior experience of speaking Latin, though there will also be a range of levels among the participants, including very experienced speakers.

 The approach taken in the Schola Latina is modelled upon that developed by Terence Tunberg and Milena Minkova at the Conventiculum Latinum in Lexington, Kentucky.

 The course is ideal for students and researchers who wish to develop their reading fluency and familiarity with Latin style and idiom.
 It is also intended to assist Latin teachers who wish to develop their ability to teach the language using an active approach in the classroom.